 Google Fi, formerly known as Project Fi, is a unique cellular service that uses multiple cellular networks and Wi-Fi behind the scenes - automatically picking the best partner wherever you happen to be.

 When Google announced Project Fi in April 2015, the initial two partner networks were Sprint and T-Mobile - giving Google access to the combined coverage maps of the third and fourth largest cellular carriers in the country.
-In June 2016, they added US Cellular to the line-up.
+In June 2016, they added regional carrier US Cellular to the line-up.

 Until November 2018, when Project Fi was rebranded to Google Fi, the service had a very limited selection of compatible smartphones.
 The list of phones is now greatly expanded, to include Apple iPhones, but these phones cannot take advantage of Google Fi's multi-carrier and other features.
 In other words, smartphones that are not specifically designed to take advantage of Google Fi will have a more limited feature set.

 Those considering a non-Fi device should consult Google's support article before signing up for service to discover specific device limitations.